-In 2013, the NYSE adopted disciplinary rules that are, with certain exceptions, substantially the same as the FINRA Rule 8000 Series and Rule 9000 Series, and which set forth rules for conducting investigations and enforcement actions.
-The NYSE disciplinary rules were implemented on July 1, 2013.
+In 2016, NYSE MKT adopted disciplinary rules that are, with certain exceptions, substantially the same as the Rule 8000 Series and Rule 9000 Series of its affiliate the New York Stock Exchange LLC (the "NYSE") and FINRA, and which set forth rules for conducting investigations and enforcement actions.
+The NYSE MKT disciplinary rules were implemented on April 15, 2016.

-In adopting the FINRA disciplinary rules, the NYSE retained its longstanding practice of publishing all final disciplinary decisions, other than minor rule violations, on its Web site and did not adopt the text of FINRA Rule 8313, which provides that disciplinary complaints and decisions that meet certain criteria will be either published or made available upon request.
-At the time, the Exchange was not directly performing enforcement-related regulatory functions, having entered into a Regulatory Services Agreement with FINRA in 2010 to perform those functions, among others, on the Exchange's behalf.
+In adopting the NYSE and FINRA disciplinary rules, NYSE MKT retained its longstanding practice of publishing all final disciplinary decisions, other than minor rule violations, on its Web site and accordingly adopted the NYSE's version of Rule 8313.8 The NYSE had declined to adopt the text of FINRA Rule 8313, which provides that disciplinary complaints and decisions that meet certain criteria will be either published or made available upon request.
+At the time, the Exchange was not directly performing enforcementrelated regulatory functions, having entered into a Regulatory Services Agreement with FINRA in 2010 to perform those functions, among others, on the Exchange's behalf.

-In adopting the FINRA disciplinary rules, the Exchange adopted FINRA's rules and procedures for imposing temporary or permanent cease and desist orders.
-In particular, the Exchange adopted FINRA Rule 8310 as NYSE Rule 8310, which, among other things, allows the Exchange to impose a temporary or permanent cease and desist order.
-10 NYSE Rule 9290, based on FINRA Rule 9290, provides for expedited disciplinary proceedings.
-Rule 9556, based on FINRA Rule 9556, provides procedures and consequences for a failure to comply with temporary and permanent cease and desist orders.
-The Exchange also adopted the FINRA Rule 9800 Series, which sets forth the procedures for issuing temporary cease and desist orders, as the NYSE Rule 9800 Series.
+In adopting the NYSE and FINRA disciplinary rules, the Exchange adopted NYSE's and FINRA's rules and procedures for imposing temporary or permanent cease and desist orders.
+In particular, the Exchange adopted NYSE and FINRA Rule 8310 as NYSE MKT Rule 8310, which, among other things, allows the Exchange to impose a temporary or permanent cease and desist order.
+NYSE MKT Rule 9290, based on NYSE and FINRA Rule 9290, provides for expedited disciplinary proceedings.
+Rule 9556, based on NYSE and FINRA Rule 9556, provides procedures and consequences for a failure to comply with temporary and permanent cease and desist orders.
+The